-The timekeepers usually featured hand-wound pocket watch movements (hence the large cases) and, since the watches were supposed to be worn above heavy leather jackets, they were presented on longer leather straps.
-Eventually, the oversized case, high-contrast dial and a leather strap became a standard for this type of watches.
+The timekeepers usually featured hand-wound pocket watch movements (hence the large cases) and, since the instruments were supposed to be worn above heavy leather jackets, they were presented on longer leather straps.
+Eventually, the oversized case, high-contrast dial, and a leather strap became a standard for this type of watches.

-Presented at Baselworld 2011 international trade show, the new Bell & Ross Vintage WW1 Reserve de Marche automatic wrist watch meets all those requirements.
+Presented at Baselworld 2011 international trade show, the 2011 Vintage WW1 Reserve de Marche meets all those requirements.

-Although powered by a relatively compact (in measures only 25.60 mm in diameter) ETA 2897 self-winding movement, the new watch is presented in a large 45 mm case.
+Although powered by a relatively compact (in measures only 25.60 mm in diameter) ETA 2897 self-winding movement, the new gadget is presented in a large 45 mm case.

 Crafted of polished stainless steel, the case features a vintage styled, yet innovative design for its horns.
 Welded to the case, the horns have integrated spring bars that allow for easy replacement of the strap.

-Like the other members of the Vintage family, the watch features a dome dial.
+Like the other members of the Vintage family, the watch features a domed dial.

 Galvanized black and featuring sunburst decoration, the dial serves as a perfect background for the large luminous Arabic numerals and baton-shaped indexes, as well as for the leaf-shaped hour and minute hands that also sport some luminous substance on their surfaces.

-At 5 o’clock, there is a large sub-dial with a power reserve indicator: also a nice thing for a pilot’s watch.
+At 5 o’clock, there is a large sub-dial with a power reserve indicator: also a nice thing for an “aviator.”